eMapR/sundial/README.md

 # Sundial
-Workflow / workstation for machine learning with data sourced from Google Earth Engine on a bare metal machine.
+Workflow / framework for machine learning with data sourced from Google Earth Engine on a bare metal machine.

 ## Introduction